gx578007/fslog/README.md

 ### "retentionCheck"
    If true, periodically remove expired logs.
    If false, logs will be kept forever.
-   Default: false
+   Default: false.

 ### "retentionMinutes"
    Specify the lifetime to keep each log.
 Unit is in "minutes".
    This takes effect when `retention` is set to true.
-   Default: 10080 minutes (7 days)
+   Default: 10080 minutes (7 days).

 ### "retentionCheckInterval"
    Specify the interval to check expired logs.
    This takes effect when `retention` is set to true.
-   Default: 1440 minutes (1 day)
+   Default: 1440 minutes (1 day).

 ### "logdir"
    Specify the directory to put log files.
    Default: "./"

+### "withtime"
+   If it is set to true, a timestamp will be embedded into the head of each log message when logging.
+   Default: false.

 ### "logname"
    Specify the naming of log files.
    For example, if `logname` is specified as "example", log files will be named with an incremental counter:
    "example.0", "example.1", "example.2", ...
-   Default: (Use date-formated string "YYYYMMDD.x" to represent today.)
+   Default: (Use date-formated string "YYYYMMDD.x" to represent today).

 ## Contributors
 Bo-Han Wu (researchgary@gmail.com)